-- (1) Anabolic steroids.

-- (2) Drugs when used for weight loss.

-- (3) Charges for the administration or injection of any drug.

-- (4) Drugs when used to promote fertility.

-- (5) Over-the-counter (OTC) items except those specifically listed as covered.

-- (6) Drugs used for cosmetic purposes or hair growth, including, but not limited to anti-wrinkle agents, drugs used to treat alopecia, and pigmenting/depigmenting agents. - (7) Therapeutic devices or appliances, including needles, syringes, support garments and other non-medicinal substances, regardless of intended use, except those listed as covered. - (8) Drugs used for off-label indications which are not found in official compendia or generally accepted in peer reviewed literature. - (9) Drugs that are investigational or approved drugs used for investigational purposes. - (10) Refills in excess of the number specified by the practitioner or any refills dispensed more than one (1) year after the date of practitioner's original prescription. - 6.2.7.
+- (1) Anabolic steroids. - (2) Drugs when used for weight loss. - (3) Charges for the administration or injection of any drug. - (43) Drugs when used to promote fertility. - (54) Over-the-counter (OTC) items except those specifically listed as covered by the Division of Medicaid, updated annually and located on the Division of Medicaid's website at https://medicaid.ms.gov/providers/ pharmacy/pharmacy-resources/. - (65) Drugs used for cosmetic purposes or hair growth, including, but not limited to anti-wrinkle agents, drugs used to treat alopecia, and pigmenting/depigmenting agents. - (7) Therapeutic devices or appliances, including needles, syringes, support garments and other non-medicinal substances, regardless of intended use, except those listed as covered. - (68) Drugs used for off-label indications which are not found in official compendia or generally accepted in peer reviewed literature. - (79) Drugs that are investigational or approved drugs used for investigational purposes. - (810) Refills in excess of the number specified by the practitioner or any refills dispensed more than one (1) year after the date of practitioner's original prescription. - 6.2.7.
 Over-the-counter medications (Section 2110(a)(7)) - 6.2.8. \boxtimes Laboratory and radiological services (Section 2110(a)(8))